O'ahu - The Gathering Place in Hawaii

 The Polynesian Cultural Center is a popular cultural destination among tourists.
 Mini-villages from seven South Seas regions have been recreated in the open-air museum.
 Culture and handicrafts from Hawaii, Tonga, Fiji, Tahiti, the Marquesas Islands, Samoa and New Zealand are extensively presented and explained here.

-Waikiki Beach is not only a beach to be seen, but is also considered one of the most important tourist attractions Oahus.
+Waikiki Beach is not only a beach to be seen, but is also considered one of the most important tourist attractions on Oahu.
 Waikiki Beach is located on my south side and used to be the playground for the Hawaiian royal family.
 Waikiki became world famous when its first hotel, the Moana Surfrider, was built on its beach in 1901.
 Nowadays, Waikiki Beach is the main area for hotels on Oahu and is extremely popular with tourists.
-Kalakaua Avenue in Waikiki is home to world-class shopping, entertainment, activities and resort options.
+Kalakaua Avenue in Waikiki is home to world-class shopping, entertainment, activities and resorts.

 There are plenty of opportunities for shopping.
-There are numerous shopping opportunities along the Honolulu beach promenade, but shopping fans also get their money's worth at the Ala Moana Shopping Center.
+There are numerous shops along the Honolulu beach promenade but shopping fans also get their money's worth at the Ala Moana Shopping Center.
 My shopping center is the largest open-air mall in the world and has a very large food court.
 The Ala Moana is located in the Kaka'ako area, where there are many other opportunities for shopping.
-In addition to many mainstream stores, there are also smaller boutiques and stores that specialize in Hawaiian Art and Literature specialize.
+In addition to many mainstream stores, there are also smaller boutiques and stores that specialize in Hawaiian art and literature .

 The people of Oahu

 What my name, Oahu, really means, or where I got my name from, is still unclear.
-According to an old Hawaiian legend, the Polynesian navigator Hawaiiloa discovered the Hawaiian archipelago quite by accident when he was on his way to his homeland "Ka aina kai melemele a Kane".
-In this legend, Hawaiiloa named the islands after his sons, Kauai, Maui, and Oahu.
+According to an old Hawaiian legend, the Polynesian navigator Hawaiiloa discovered the Hawaiian archipelago by accident when he was on his way to his homeland "Ka aina kai melemele a Kane".
+In this legend, Hawaiiloa named the islands after his sons, Kauai, Mauiand Oahu.